pablobernabeu/Data-is-present/README.md

 - **Purposes**:

   - to visualise data in novel ways, collaboratively, and using reproducible documents or interactive dashboards.
-Sometimes, analysts may also draw on additional data to look at a bigger picture.
+Sometimes, analysts may also draw on additional data to look at a bigger picture;

   - to briefly reflect on the process by reviewing the techniques applied and challenges encountered.